nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 			 Origin: SIN
 			 Destination: MLY
 			 Path: [SIN, MLY]
-			 Distances: [1.0]
+			 Time: [1.0]
 			 Days:
 				Day 0:
 					0:	7pm		Check-in at HolidayInn
 ____________________________________________________________
 ```
 > ![](documentationPics/info.png) Viewing a trip shows you your trip's start country, destination country,
-> the shortest flight path and its associated distance, and your itinerary for the trip.
+> the shortest flight path and its associated duration of flight, and your itinerary for the trip.
 >
 > ![](documentationPics/tip.png) To view all trips, simply enter `view all`.